BenSCooper/nosocomial_COVID_England/README.md

 This repository contains code needed to reproduce the analysis in the manuscript "The burden and dynamics of hospital-acquired SARS-CoV-2 in England"
 For access to data sources please see documentation within the manuscript.

-Note: we will add synthetic data based on saturated models to allow the analysis to be replicated approximately, and when we have permission to share data that will be shared here.
-We will also add some wrapper code to copy over synethic data and run all functions.
+It also contains semi- synthetic data, where fields in data frames that we do not yet have permission to share have been replaced by randoms draws from a saturated Poisson model (i.e. with the same expected value for each point as the observation).
+These are stored in  thie files

+synthetic_sitreps_eng_expanded.rds , which contains infection data with hospital-associated infections replaced with model-generated synthesised data synthetic_vacc_cov_by_region.csv, which contains vaccine coverage in HCWs replaced with model-generated synthesised data Code to generate synthetic data (given real data) is contained in the file "Create synthetic data.R"

-To run the code copy all files to a working directory and run these files in turn (this will require installing packages if they are not already installeded)
+To run the code copy all files to a  directory, make this the current working directory in R, and run the code in the file

-create_sitrep_weekly.R
-merge_vaccine_data.R
-merge_nv_data.R
-fig1.R
-fig2.R
-run regressioin models.r.
-fig3.R
-fig4.R
-figS1.R
-figs4.R
-figS7.R
+"runall.R"

+By default this is set to run code using synthetic data, though this can be change by setting the flag runwithsyntheticdata to FALSE.